Ingress (video game): Portals

 Portals span across the globe and are made visible by the scanner.
 They are surrounded by a cluster of XM and color corresponding to the faction/entity controlling the portal: green (the Enlightened), blue (the Resistance), red (machina), or white (unclaimed).
-Players claim portals for their faction by "deploying" at least one "resonator" on them.
-They can also add "mods" (modifications) to protect the portals or increase their power in various ways.
-If a portal is claimed by the enemy or the Machina, the player must first either neutralize it by destroying the portal's resonators with weapons called XMP ("Exotic Matter Pulse") Bursters and Ultra Strikes or flip the portal using either a Jarvis Virus or an ADA Refactor.
-Players acquire game items (Resonators, XMP Bursters, etc.) by maneuvering themselves, typically by walking, biking, or driving, to within 40 m of a portal and "hacking" it by selecting this option on their scanners, though "hacking" a Machina portal drains your XM significantly if it zaps you, this is also true for "drone hacking" a Machina portal.
-Players can also earn additional items and AP for "glyph hacking" a portal, where they are briefly shown several patterns called "glyphs" and must retrace them in the order they appeared within a time limit.
-If the portal is a Machina portal, players can, instead of "hacking" the portal, neutralize it, causing it to drop its resonators and mods onto the ground which can then be picked up if the dropped items are within 40 m of the player.
+Players claim portals for their faction by deploying at least one resonator on them.
+They can also add mods (modifications) to protect the portals or increase their power in various ways.
+If a portal is claimed by the enemy or the Machina, the player must first either neutralize it by destroying the portal's resonators with weapons called XMP (Exotic Matter Pulse) Bursters and Ultra Strikes or flip the portal using either a Jarvis Virus or an ADA Refactor.
+Players acquire game items (resonators, XMP bursters, etc.) by maneuvering to within 40 m of a portal, typically by walking, biking, or driving, and hacking it by selecting this option on their scanners.
+Players can also earn additional items and AP for glyph hacking a portal, where they are briefly shown several patterns called glyphs and must retrace them in the order they appeared within a time limit.
+If the portal is a Machina portal, players can, instead of hacking the portal, neutralize it, causing it to drop its resonators and mods onto the ground, which can then be picked up.

 Portals are typically associated with buildings and landmarks of historic or architectural significance — such as sculptures, murals, and other public art, libraries, post offices, memorials, places of worship, transport hubs, parks, and other recreational or tourism spaces, or with business locations.
 Players may submit requests for the creation of new portals if they meet the level requirements.
 It was thought upon at the game's launch that this would allow Google to generate data for its location-based services.
 As of July 2016, 15 million portals had been submitted by the Ingress community, and five million of those had been included in the game.
 At the time of Ingress Prime's release in November 2018, Niantic stated that "agents in more than 200+ countries have participated in more than 2,000 real-world events and visited more than 1.2 billion Portals".